I moved to Denver in January and my car gave up the ghost in May.

 The world is different at street level.
 People, colors, smells.
 Instead of a world I watched through a windshield as it warped by, it became a world I lived in.

-Taking an occasional picture with my phone was a fun way to interrupt the tap, tap, tap of my footsteps.
-And most it was just fodder for obscure memes.
+Taking an occasional picture with my phone was a fun way to interrupt the tap, tap, tap of my footsteps, but mostly it was just fodder for obscure memes.
 I wasn't good at photography, so I carved out a little corner with jokes.

 A joke was my goal when my sister, her family, and her husband's brother and his family (click here for a diagram) were visiting Denver and asked if I'd take their picture in front of the iconic Union Station.